Saket Misra: Career

 Misra was selected for the Indian Police Service in 1994 (UP cadre).
 He pursued a career in Investment Banking.

 Banking: After opting out of the Indian Police Service in 1994, Misra began his investment banking career with Deutsche Bank.
 He worked with Deutsche Bank in India, Hong Kong, and Singapore, including in senior regional management roles.
 Subsequently, he joined Royal Bank of Scotland and, as a managing director, handled many Asia-Pacific responsibilities.
 Misra then returned to India and became CEO of an NBFC.

-Teaching: Misra has always been passionate about guiding India's youth.
-In addition to speaking at schools and colleges, he serves as an Adjunct Faculty at the Indian Institute of Corporate Affairs.
+Teaching: Misra serves as an Adjunct Faculty at the Indian Institute of Corporate Affairs.

 Poorvanchal Vikas Board – In 2019, Misra was appointed Advisor, Poorvanchal Vikas Board, to provide ideas for the holistic development of Eastern Uttar Pradesh.
 He travelled across eastern Uttar Pradesh, and was enriched by the knowledge gained from on-the-ground interactions with the people.
 Bringing together his international experience and insights from his observations across Poorvanchal, he came up with policy proposals for the Uttar Pradesh government's consideration.